JazzerThighs/geckodoodad/geckoCodeWikiPage.md

 $Force Nametag for Local Player [Fizzi]
 *When playing online, nametag YOU will show above your character *Will not cause desyncs when playing online
-*These tables are converted from [https://drive.google.com/file/d/1LGljYcGwInlH1XBJmEtR5_fEZrMZ3osU/view This Google Sheet] listing of all of the Hexidecimal values that correspond to all of the available characters for custom nametags.
 C20355B4 00000008 #Online/Optional/IndicateLocalPlayer/ForceLocalPlayerTag.asm
 3C608048 80639D30
 5463443E 2C030208